andreaiacono/andreaiacono.github.io/tesi/thesis.md

 -   Attempt to match velocity with nearest flockmates
 -   Attempt to stay close to companions

-Each boid comprises a unit that \"sees\" only its nearest companions and flies in accordance with the three rules.
+Each boid comprises a unit that "sees" only its nearest companions and flies in accordance with the three rules.
 These three rules were a sufficient basis for the emergence of flocking behavior.
 The boids flew as a compact group and when obstacles were present on their path, they spontaneously divided into two subgroups, without any central guidance, reuniting after overcoming the obstacle.
-The boids algorithm was later used to produce realistic scenic effects of bat swarms for special effects production in the films \"Batman Returns\" and \"Cliffhanger.\" Reynolds\' model demonstrates the basic architecture of artificial life
+The boids algorithm was later used to produce realistic scenic effects of bat swarms for special effects production in the films "Batman Returns" and "Cliffhanger."
+Reynolds' model demonstrates the basic architecture of artificial life
 systems: a large number of relatively simple elementary units that interact with a small number of nearby companions without any central control.
 High-level emergent phenomena resulting from these low-level interactions are observable.
-Although Reynolds\' boids are artificial, the flocking behavior is identical to that observed in nature (this point had also been noted for von Neumann\'s reproductive process mentioned earlier).
-The principles of artificial life constitute the heart of Reynolds\' work.
+Although Reynolds' boids are artificial, the flocking behavior is identical to that observed in nature (this point had also been noted for von Neumann's reproductive process mentioned earlier).
+The principles of artificial life constitute the heart of Reynolds' work.
 During the last decade, he has been involved in building robots that can function in a human environment (with noise, imperfect information), for example, that could traverse a building to collect garbage.
 The robots possess minds consisting of a hierarchy of